-James Cahill, former president of the New York State Building and Construction Trades Council, used to carry a lot of clout.
-But since his October 1 indictment for solicitation of bribery, and the indictment of 10 other union officials, things have grown darker.
-Late in December, in a new filing, the U.S. Attorney’s Office for the Southern District of New York alleged that Cahill has “extensive ties to organized crime,” citing his frequent meetings with La Cosa Nostra and Serbian mobsters.
+James Cahill, former president of the New York State Building and Construction Trades Council, used to lean hard on public officials.
+But since his October 1 indictment for solicitation of bribery, and the indictment of 10 other union officials, they’ve been leaning hard on him.
+Late in December, in a new filing, the U.S. Attorney’s Office for the Southern District of New York, rejecting his request for leniency, alleged that Cahill has “extensive ties to organized crime,” citing his frequent meetings with known mobsters.
 His lawyer, Sam Talkin, disputes the allegation: “Mr. Cahill does not have any ties to organized crime.
 The government cites ancient anecdotes and contradictory information in support of their claim.”
 Yet the evidence is convincing.
 And it might be connected to a wave of guilty pleas last month by 11 Gambino crime family members and associates in a separate case.

-The Albany-based New York State Building and … Read More ➡
+The Albany-based New York … Read More ➡

 Organized crime has been a dominant if often hidden reality in Hawaii for decades.
 But at least for now one of its most violent sociopaths is out of commission.
 On July 15, Michael Miske Jr., was arrested at his oceanfront home in Kailua, Oahu Island and charged in Honolulu federal court, along with 10 other men, with numerous criminal charges including murder, racketeering, kidnapping, arson, robbery and money-laundering.
 Significantly, his empire involved, if perhaps inadvertantly, a Teamsters local.
 Prosecutors termed Miske “the unquestioned leader of a racketeering enterprise” which “routinely committed violent crimes and assaults, and used threats and intimidation to protect (its) illegal activities.”
 He pleaded not guilty to all charges.
 A month later, on August 11, U.S. Magistrate Judge Kenneth Mansfield ordered Miske held without bail, terming him a flight risk and a threat to the community.